Oscar Taveras: Aftermath and legacy

-Observances on behalf of Arvelo and Taveras were held for Game 6 of the World Series, including a moment of silence before the first pitch.
+Observances on behalf of Arvelo and Taveras and a moment of silence were held before Game 6 of the World Series, before the first pitch.
 Kansas City Royals starting pitcher Yordano Ventura wrote "R.I.P.
 O.T #18" on his hat along with other tributes on his cleats and glove.
 His hat was turned in for display at the National Baseball Hall of Fame and Museum.
-Ventura himself went on to die in a car crash in the Dominican Republic less than three years later.
+(Ventura himself died in a car crash in the Dominican Republic less than three years later.)
 On October 28, the Cardinals left the right field lights on at Busch Stadium and released a Twitter photo of the scene the next day.

-More than an estimated 5,000 gathered for Taveras's funeral in Sosúa, including about 40 who gathered on the rooftop of a cemetery church.
+More than an estimated 5,000 gathered for Taveras's funeral in Sosúa, including around 40 who gathered on the rooftop of a cemetery church.
 Many of the mourners wore jerseys with "El Fenómeno" printed on their backs.
 "He was like Superman here.
 He was here to uplift kids and put the town on the map.
 He was the hope," said teammate Carlos Martínez.
 Martínez requested to change his uniform number from 44 to 18 (Taveras's number) to honor him in part because they were also friends.
 The team granted his request.
 Taveras had left behind a one-year-old son, Oscar Yadier Taveras.

 Questions arose as to whether he was intoxicated in that fatal crash on the Sosúa-Cabarete freeway.
 On November 11, press releases confirmed that his blood alcohol content was 0.287, nearly six times the legal limit for the Dominican Republic.
 After the second alcohol-related fatality to a Cardinals player in a decade, following that of Josh Hancock in 2007, John Mozeliak lamented the circumstances of the player's death.
 He declared that the team would take a greater role in educating young players to "avoid reckless actions".

 In January 2015, DeWitt announced plans for the Cardinals to renovate a baseball field in Sosúa in Taveras's honor, modeled after the Cardinals Care facilities in Greater St. Louis.
 The team would also wear black circular patches inscribed with OT (Taveras's initials) inside a white circle on their jerseys.
-The patch will omit Taveras's No. 18 because Carlos Martínez was already wearing it as his uniform number as a tribute.
+The patch omitted Taveras's No. 18 because Carlos Martínez wore it as his uniform number as a tribute.
 A large decal in his memorial was posted in the home team bullpen of Busch Stadium along with the ones of Hancock and former pitcher Darryl Kile, who died of coronary artery disease during the 2002 season while still active.